dreamerslab/node.flow/Readme.md

 > Checkout the `examples` folder for more details.

-### simple
+### series

-> Demonstrate some basic usage and syntax.
+> Demonstrate the basic usage of series task and syntax.
 We use setTimeout to simulate a time consuming io operation.

-    $ cd /path/to/node.flow/examples/simple
+    $ cd /path/to/node.flow/examples/series
     $ node run.js

+### parallel

+> Demonstrate the basic usage of parallel task and syntax.

+    $ cd /path/to/node.flow/examples/parallel
+    $ node run.js

 ### mongoose

 > Demonstrate how to clear the documents before inserting a bunch of records then finding some records with given conditions in a loop and show them without writing nested callbacks.
+Use both series and parallel tasks.

     # make sure your mongoDB is on
     $ cd /path/to/node.flow/examples/mongoose